KenRen98/kenren98.github.io/source/_posts/event-posting-and-management-platform.md

 - **ExpressJS and REST API:** Powering the server-side logic and providing a robust API for client interaction.
 - **Mongoose and MongoDB:** Serving as the primary database for storing event details, user information, and more.
 - **Redis:** Utilized as a caching solution for frequently requested content, enhancing performance.
+- **InfluxDB:** Used as data logging micro service, trade off little accuracy to eliminate blocking and complex batching

 ### User Management
 - **Cognito:** Managing user authentication, authorization, and profile handling.
+(Removed in later version)
+- **Decoupled DB:** For User Store and other regional data for best performance while maintain user data consistency

 ### Hosting and Deployment
 - **EC2:** Hosting the application on Amazon's Elastic Compute Cloud (EC2) for scalable and reliable performance.